Deborah

 And the land had rest forty years.
 (Judges 5:31)

 The poetry in Chapter 5, of the ‘Song of Deborah’ tells a fast-paced story with eyewitness details.
 Like the Book of Lamentations and Mark’s Gospel, it leaves the reader breathless.
 It shares parallels with Judith who beheaded Holofernes, an Assyrian general, and thus saved her people in the Book of Judith chapter 13:23–25.
 Deborah sings about the Lord but to the Israelites such as “the earth trembled, and the heavens poured, the clouds indeed poured water.”
 (5:4–5).
 This was a cosmic battle since the stars in heaven fought against the doomed Sisera and the Canaanites (5:20).
-It required Deborah’s reliance on God in this Holy War and its victory given over to Yahweh (5:5).
+It required Deborah’s reliance on God in this Holy War and its victory given over to God (5:5).
 Deborah’s Song echoes some of the nature imagery found in Moses and Miriam’s Song in Exodus 15:1-21 and follows the model of immortalising a victory in music.
 Nature is included in our stained glass window in the elaborate foliage framing Deborah, ensuring that she is perceived as at one with the world because she is at one with God.

 Deborah’s concluding words support Jael’s action, pronouncing her “most blessed of women” in Judges 5:24.
 Similarly, Elizabeth calls Mary ‘Blessed’ in Luke 1:39-56.
 Mary’s Magnificat Song in which the proud are scattered and the mighty brought down from their thrones, repeats some of the same ideas found in Deborah’s “victory song,” a common genre in Egyptian and Mesopotamian literature.
 According to rabbinic tradition, Deborah also wrote Psalm 68 since it clearly resembles both chapters 4 and 5.